Reifenstein schools

 The Reifenstein schools (Reifensteiner Schulen) were the various schools of higher education for women associated with the Reifensteiner Verband.

 The concept was initiated by Ida von Kortzfleisch, a Prussian noble woman and early German feminist.
 Reifenstein refers to Reifenstein in Eichsfeld, a municipality in Thuringia and site of the first permanent school.
 From 1897 to 1990 the Reifensteiner Verband operated about 15 of its own schools and cooperated with further operators.
-About 40 wirtschaftliche Frauenschulen, rural women economy schools were connected to the Reifenstein concept and movement.
-The association and its journals provided an alumni network and a job placement service, as well as strengthening home economics (Ekotrophology) as an academic discipline and were important for consumer advice and rural social services over all.
+About 40 wirtschaftliche Frauenschulen, rural women's economic schools, were connected to the Reifenstein concept and movement.
+The association and its journals provided an alumni network and a job placement service, as well as strengthening home economics (Ecotrophology) as an academic discipline and were important for consumer advice and rural social services over all.
 About 90,000 women took the higher education courses.
-Some of the alumni, like Käthe Delius, Marie-Elisabeth Lüders and Freya von Moltke had an important role in German higher education and German society overall.
+Some of the alumni, such as Käthe Delius, Marie-Elisabeth Lüders and Freya von Moltke, had important roles in German higher education and German society overall.